techstar9797/safe-mcp/techniques/SAFE-T2106/examples/README.md

 # SAFE-T2106 Examples

-This directory contains working examples and demonstrations of the **SAFE-T2106: Context Memory Poisoning via Vector Store Contamination** technique discovered by Sachin Keswani during the SAFE-MCP Hackathon 2025.
+This directory contains working examples and demonstrations of the **SAFE-T2106: Context Memory Poisoning via Vector Store Contamination** technique discovered by Sachin Keswani.

 ## Files